Next generation is better. I promise

 // ***Prints*** Current Color: undefined

 This is pretty nice!
 But by itself, it’s kind of useless.
-We’ll need to learn a bit more about what gets returned when we call next.
+We’ll need to learn a bit more about what gets returned when we call next

 NEXT!

-The value we get from calling next is an object that has 2 properties.
+is an object that has 2 properties.
 The value being yielded, and whether the generator is done:

 1